 The Signal Studio software must be installed in a host computer prior to creating Bluetooth test signals.
-Before attempting to download waveforms to the instrument, verify that the host PC is communicating with the ESG.
-For additional information on connecting to the signal generator, refer to the E4438C Signal Studio Installation Guide, available on the website: www.agilent.com/find/signalstudio.
+Before downloading waveforms to the instrument, verify that the host PC is communicating with the ESG digital series RF signal generator.
+For additional information on connecting to the signal generator, refer to the Signal Studio Installation Guide [1].

-Creating Signals
+Creating signals